-My father, Leo, recently had his 80th birthday.
+My father, Leo, turns 80 today.
 My parents are enjoying their twilight years in style – they are crazy lovebirds who can’t stop fawning over each other.
 They are happier than they’ve ever been!
 And I couldn’t be happier for them, because this is a huge change from the difficult journey they experienced, especially my dad.

 In his late teens, growing up in Zaragoza, Spain, his family disintegrated following the death of his father and he found himself living on the street.
 He would sleep under a stairwell and found himself starving most of the time.
 To eat, he would wait for the street vendors to leave at the end of the day and eat whatever discarded food they left behind.